swansonk14/SyntheMol/README.md

 - [antibacterial](https://www.ebi.ac.uk/chembl/g/#search_results/compounds/query=antibacterial)
 - [antibiotic](https://www.ebi.ac.uk/chembl/g/#search_results/compounds/query=antibiotic)

-The results of the queries on August 8, 2022 are available in the Google Drive folder in the `chembl` subfolder.
+The results of the queries on August 8, 2022, are available in the Google Drive folder in the `chembl` subfolder.

 The files are:

-- `antibacterial.csv` with 604 molecules
+- `chembl_antibacterial.csv` with 604 molecules (589 with SMILES)
-- `antibiotic.csv` with 636 molecules
+- `chembl_antibiotic.csv` with 636 molecules (587 with SMILES)

 These four files can be combined, processed, and deduplicated to form a single collection of antibiotic-related compounds: